 Council will take no responsibility for prizes not claimed within three (3) months of the draw date.

-Council will take no responsibility, if this competition is not capable of running as planned, that is beyond the control of council.
+Council will take no responsibility if this competition is not capable of running as planned, that is beyond the control of council.

-Council reserves the right in its sole discretion to disqualify any individual, who tampers with the entry process, and to cancel, terminate, modify or suspend the prize draw.
+Council reserves the right in its sole discretion to disqualify any individual or organisation that tampers with the entry process and to cancel, terminate, modify, or suspend the prize draw.

-By providing contact information for the entry, it will be deemed as the entrants consent to their name, email and phone details being available to council, in the event that they are a winner, for council to arrange to forward them their prize.
+By providing contact information for the entry, it will be deemed as the entrants’ consent to their name, email and phone details being available to council, in the event that they are a winner, for council to arrange to forward them their prize.

 For entrants under 18 years of age, completion and submission of the survey will be taken as the entrants’ parent, carer or legal guardian having given their consent to the entrants’ submission.
 It will also be deemed that the parent, carer or legal guardian has given their consent to the entrants’ name, email and phone details being forwarded to council, in the event that they are a winner, to enable council to arrange to forward them their prize.